KPS Video Express: Decline and collapse

-By 1997, the company suffered mounting financial problems, brought on by a number of factors.
-Unauthorized copying of CDs on a commercial scale contributed to their fall, as it is estimated that legitimate retailers lost an estimated HK$900 million to counterfeiters in 1998.
-The Asian Economic Crisis was also a major factor, causing consumers to spend less.
-KPS lost an estimated HK$12 million by the end of 1997.
+By 1997, the company was experiencing mounting financial problems caused by several factors.
+Unauthorized commercial-scale copying of CDs contributed significantly to its decline; in 1998, legitimate retailers were estimated to have lost HK$900 million to counterfeiters.
+The Asian Economic Crisis was also a major factor, as it led to reduced consumer spending.
+By the end of 1997, KPS had incurred losses estimated at HK$12 million.

 Parallel imports of films intended for overseas markets were banned when the Copyright Ordinance became law on 1 July 1997, cutting product availability by 30 per cent.

-At the same time, the company's rapid but undisciplined expansion put a strain on finances, as new stores were being opened without proper analysis of their location or feasibility.
-Stores were opened within walking distance of one another, while the money to fund the expansion came from the sales of pre-paid coupons.
-Members were given special deals to purchase packs for coupons which were then used for video rentals.
+At the same time, the company's rapid but undisciplined expansion placed significant strain on its finances, as new stores were opened without proper analysis of location or feasibility.
+Some outlets were established within walking distance of one another, while funding for the expansion came largely from the sale of pre-paid coupons.
+Members were offered special deals to purchase coupon packages, which were then used for video rentals.

 In May 1998, rumours that KPS was close to collapse circulated on the internet, triggering panic rentals and the lack of confidence caused coupon sales to plunge.
 The collapse of Maria's Bakery, who were unable to fulfil their pre-paid coupon commitments, also led consumers to lose faith in the coupon system.